 The median income for SoFi borrowers is $101,000.

-Best Egg’s borrowers have to have a score of at least 640, and the average credit score for this company’s borrowers is 700.
+Best Egg’s borrowers have an average credit score of 700.
 Unlike SoFi, Best Egg’s borrowers need to have at least seven years of credit history to qualify.

 Best Egg says that its borrowers usually earn about $60,000 each year.

-Which Lender Will Get Me My Money Faster?
+Which Company Will Get Me My Money Faster?

 Best Egg gets its borrowers their funding faster: after you apply online, you can have your money deposited into your bank account within just one business day.